Khirbat Umm Burj: Late Ottoman period

+The village was settled in the 19th century by the Al-Husayni family, who purchased the land, that was initially proposed for purchase by Jews.

 British Mandate period

 In the 1931 census of Palestine, Umm Burj and Sanabra, listed in the sub-district of Hebron, had a joint population of 119 Muslims, in a total of 26 houses.

 In the 1945 statistics it had a population of 140 Muslims, with a total of 13,083 dunums of land.
 Of this, 28 dunums were irrigated or used for plantations, 3,546 were for cereal, while 15 dunams were built-up (urban) areas.

 The villagers used to obtain drinking water from three wells on the northern outskirts of the village.

 1948 and aftermath

 After the 1948 Arab–Israeli War, the ruin of Umm Burj came under Israeli control under the terms of the 1949 Armistice Agreements between Israel and Jordan.
 Today, the site lies in the Adullam-France Park.

 The moshav of Nehusha was established in 1955 on land that had belonged to the village, west of the village site, but collapsed in 1968.
 It was re-established in 1981.